-The internal reference mode (default) uses approximately 3mW more power on AVDD (which is already included in all the specification tables).
-The AFE5801 can operate in external reference mode by programming EXTERNAL\REFERENCE to 1.
-In this mode, the VREF\IN pin should be driven with 1.4V.
-Due to the high input impedace of this pin, no special drive capabilities are required.
-For the same reason, no decoupling on VREF\IN is needed, although depending on the noise on the 1.4V signal, some filtering may be required.
-Nevertheless, when using the internal reference, there is no need to decouple VREF\IN.
-The advantage of using the external reference mode is that multiple AFE5801 units can be made to operate with the same external reference, thereby improving parameters such as gain matching across devices.
+Internal reference mode (default) uses approximately 3mW more power on AVDD (already included in all the specification tables).
+The AFE5851 can operate in external reference mode by programming EXTERNAL\REFERENCE to '1'.
+In this mode, drive the VREF\IN pin with 1.4V.
+Due to the high input impedance of this pin, no special drive capabilities are required.
+The advantage of using the external reference mode is that multiple AFE5851 units can be made to operate with the same external reference, thereby improving parameters such as gain matching across devices.

-FILTER BW
+FILTER\BW

-This bit sets the 3dB attenuation frequency for the antialiasing filter (AAF).
+This bit sets the 3dB attenuation frequency for the anti-aliasing filter (AAF).

-GLOBAL\PDN
+GLOBAL PDN

-The global PDN bit is ORed with the signal in the external PDN pin (59).
-Therefore, a 1 on this bit shuts the device down completely.
+The Global PDN bit is ORed with the signal in the external PDN pin (59).
+Hereby, a '1' on this bit shuts down the device completely.

-INTERNAL\AC\COUPLING
+INTERNAL AC COUPLING

-This bit controls an internal high-pass filter (Figure 34), set between the input buffer and the VCA.
+This bit controls an internal high pass filter, Figure 31, set between the input buffer and the VCA.
 This filter removes the input offset to avoid its amplification by the TGC.
-An alternative method is to remove the offset effect on the digital domain, either on the device following the ADC or at the ADC output, by using the DIGITAL HIGH PASS FILTER registers described previously.
+An alternative method is to remove the offset effect on the digital domain, either on the device following the ADC or at the ADC output, by using the DIGITAL HIGH PASS FILTER registers (see above).

-LOW\FREQUENCY\NOISE\SUPPRESSION
+LOW\FREQUENCY\NOISE\SUPRESSION

-The low-frequency noise-suppression mode is specifically useful in applications where good noise performance is desired in the frequency band of 0MHz to 1MHz (around dc).
-Setting this mode shifts the low-frequency noise of the ADC in the AFE5801 to approximately $f{\rm S}/2$ , thereby reducing the noise floor around dc to a much lower value.
+low-frequency noise suppression mode is specifically useful in applications where good noise performance is desired in the frequency band of 0MHz to 1MHz (around DC).
+Setting this mode shifts the low-frequency noise of the ADC in the AFE5851 to approximately fchannel/2, thereby reducing the noise floor around DC to a much lower value.

-OUTPUT DISABLE
+OUTPUT\DISABLE

-A 1 on this bit sets all the LVDS outputs into the high-impedance state.
+A '1' on this bit sets the outputs into high-impedance state.